mathjax/MathJax-website/_posts/2017/2017-03-31-cdn-shutting-down.md

 We believe there will be no loss to the community thanks to the many good alternatives that exist - we outline several options below.

-## Upcoming bug fix release MathJax v2.7.1
+## Bug fix release MathJax v2.7.1

-**[Updated 2017/04/18]**
+**[Updated 2017/04/25]**

-An upcoming bug fix release (MathJax v2.7.1) will add `mhchem v3` and the [MathJax accessibility extension](https://github.com/mathjax/MathJax-a11y) to the core MathJax release.
-This will remove the dependency on `cdn.mathjax.org` from core MathJax and ensure that CDN copies are self-contained going forward.
-As always, you can track our progress in the (very small) [release milestone](https://github.com/mathjax/MathJax/milestone/15) on GitHub.
+The bug fix release [MathJax v2.7.1](https://github.com/mathjax/MathJax/releases/tag/2.7.1) removes the dependency on `cdn.mathjax.org` from core MathJax and ensures that copies of MathJax are self-contained again (whether self-hosted or on CDN providers).

+For this, the release adds copies of `mhchem v3` and the [MathJax accessibility extension](https://github.com/mathjax/MathJax-a11y) to the core MathJax release.
+The release also includes a helper script [latest.js](https://github.com/mathjax/MathJax/blob/2.7.1/unpacked/latest.js) that provides a convenience loader for fetching the latest version from cdnjs, rawgit, or jsdelivr.

 ## Alternative CDN providers